 The objectives of the LRIP are to:

-Provide guidance for the inspection of license renewal programs, documentation, and other activities necessary for the staff to assess whether an applicant’s LRA, AMPs, implementation activities, and on-site documentation provide reasonable assurance that the effects of aging will be adequately managed consistent with the CLB during the .
+Provide guidance for the inspection of license renewal programs, documentation, and other activities necessary for the staff to assess whether an applicant’s LRA or SLRA, AMPs, implementation activities, and on-site documentation provide reasonable assurance that the effects of aging will be adequately managed consistent with the CLB during the PEO or subsequent PEO.

 Assess the implementation and/or completion of license conditions, commitments for license renewal, AMPs that manage the effects of aging and time-limited aging analyses (TLAAs) consistent with the licensee’s CLB, after the renewed operating license is issued.

+Ensure that plant-specific and industry operating experience (OE) has been adequately evaluated, and appropriately implemented into the AMPs.

+Verify age-related degradation is adequately (i.e., effectively) managed.

 Assess the implementation and/or completion of proposed license conditions, commitments for license renewal, AMPs and TLAAs for applicants that meet the criteria in 10 CFR 2.109, “Effect of Timely Renewal Application,” in which the NRC’s final decision regarding the renewal of the operating license is still under review, and the applicant plans to operate beyond the expiration date of the original operating license.

 2516-03 DEFINITIONS